ANALYZE – Analytics Platforms

 11. Security

-Your data is considered a company’s asset so it’s not a smart move to pick platforms that have weak security.
+Your data is considered a company’s asset, so picking platforms with weak security is not smart.
 Evaluate the software’s security controls that will safeguard your information.

 The digital world is flooded with software to keep the digital ecosystem alive and working.
-All of these platforms, however, will not function on their own if not managed.
+However, All these platforms will not function independently if not managed.
 So the key to all of this is you.

 Featured Platforms: Excel, Power Bi, DOMO, Airtable